Your Support Tickets Are Really About Shipments, and Zendesk Has No Idea Where the Truck Is

 Exactly what you get

 You get a helpdesk where a ticket carries its shipment.
 The agent sees the live load, customs status, and customer history without leaving the ticket, the system handles mixed Spanish and English, and routine where-is-my-load questions can answer themselves.
 Support becomes a fast, informed arm of operations rather than a blind email queue.
-Pair it with a custom CRM for the account relationship, supply chain software for the live shipment data, and business intelligence dashboards for ticket volume by shipment issue and crossing.
+Pair it with a custom CRM for the account relationship, supply chain software for the live shipment data, and business intelligence (BI) dashboards for ticket volume by shipment issue and crossing.

 How to choose a developer in El Paso